terraform-ibm-modules/terraform-ibm-landing-zone/.docs/bastion/bastion.md

 ## Accessing Teleport

-Once App ID has been successfully configured to teleport, you can log in to teleport through a web console or tsh client.
-Tsh is the Teleport client tool which is the command line tool for teleport.
-For more information about Tsh, visit this [link](https://goteleport.com/docs/server-access/guides/tsh/#installing-tsh).
-The fully qaulified domain name (FQDN) of the teleport server is also needed to log in.
+After App ID is successfully configured to Teleport, you can log in to Teleport through a web console or tsh client. tsh is the Teleport client tool that is the command line tool for Teleport.
+For more information, see [Installing tsh](https://goteleport.com/docs/server-access/guides/tsh/#installing-tsh).
+You need the fully qualified domain name (FQDN) of the Teleport server to log in.

 ### Log In through the Web Console